Actindo-AG/Documentation/DataHub/UserInterface/05_DataTypeList.md

 ![Product bundle](../../Assets/Screenshots/DataHub/DataTypes/ProductBundle.png "[Product bundle]")

 The *Product bundle* data type is used to define products that can be sold in a bundle with the selected product.
 In a product bundle, several different products are sold together, for example at a promotional price, without forming a packaging unit.
-That means, that each product has still its own EAN-code and can also be purchased by itself.
+That means that each product has still its own EAN-code and can also be purchased by itself.
 You can configure the number of allowed products in a product bundle.
 In the *PIM Basic Set*, the *Bundle* attribute has the *Product bundle* data type:

 The *PIM* plugin owns this data type.